-Note: In accordance with 23 CFR§450.324, all projects are constrained by the financial resources estimated to be reasonably available within the RTP timeframe.
+Note: In accordance with 23 CFR§450.324

+17)%20AND%20content%3A(23%20CFR%20450.324)%22%2C%22historical%22%3Atrue%7D), all projects are constrained by the financial resources estimated to be reasonably available within the RTP time frame.

-A complete listing of the projects in the amended RTP and TIP that affect this conformity analysis will be included in Appendix 3 of the conformity report.
+A complete listing of the projects in the RTP and TIP that affect this conformity analysis will be included in Appendix 3 of the conformity report.
+This conformity will comply with the non-attainment designation for the 2015 8-hr Ozone Standard (effective date August 3, 2018).
+Under the Clean Air